-- The Headteacher has overall responsibility for management of the policy, line management of the SENDCo, for assessment and provision for pupils with special educational needs and for keeping the School Governing Committee (SGC) informed as appropriate - The SENDCo is responsible for overseeing the day-to-day operation of this policy and coordinating provision.
-A key feature of the SENDCo's role is to liaise with: parents of pupils with SEND; a range of external agencies and other schools; and with potential next providers of education to facilitate a smooth transition.
-The individual roles of learning support staff are coordinated, timetabled and managed by the SENDCo - Teachers are responsible and accountable for the progress and development of all the pupils in their class (including where pupils access support from a teaching assistant or specialist staff).
-The teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied
+• The Headteacher has overall responsibility for management of the policy, line management of the SENDCo, for assessment and provision for pupils with special educational needs and for keeping the School Governing Committee (SGC) informed as appropriate

-- The SEND Governor monitors the implementation of the policy and has an overview of the provision offered by the school.
-This will include contributing to the review of the SEND policy; discussions with key staff, parents, carers and pupils; observations of provision and feedback to pupils, parents and staff - Parents are responsible for working in partnership with the school to help meet their child's needs.
-Episkopi Primary School has a policy of active engagement with parents and carers to ensure that they are aware of the pivotal role they also have in relation to meeting their child's needs.
+- The SENDCo is responsible for overseeing the day-to-day operation of this policy and coordinating provision.
+A key feature of the SENDCo's role is to liaise with: parents of pupils with SEND; a range of external agencies and other schools; and with potential next providers of education to facilitate asmooth transition.
+The individual roles of learning support staff are coordinated, timetabled and managed by the SENDCo - Teachers are responsible and accountable for the progress and development of all the pupils in their class (including where pupils access support from a teaching assistant or specialist staff member).
+The teacher will take steps to provide differentiated learning opportunities that will aidthe pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied - The SEND Governor monitors the implementation of the policy and has an overview of the provision offered by the school.
+This will include contributing to the review of the SEND policy; discussions with key staff, parents, carers and pupils; observations of provision and feedback topupils, parents and staff - Parents are responsible for working in partnership with the school to help meet their child's needs.
+Every effort is made to make parents aware of the pivotal role they also have in relation to meeting their child's needs.